 Another thing to bear in mind is that if you decide to book tickets in advance (through the website or the Customer Service Center) you will need to collect them from a self-service ticket machine named Eilatomat.
 These machines can be found in the central bus stations of Tel Aviv, Jerusalem, Tel Aviv, Rishon le Zion, Haifa Hof ha-Carmel, Haifa Central, Hadera, Rehovot, Beer Sheva, and Netanya.
 A ticket can be collected from an Eilatomat ticket machine up to 2 hours before boarding and then shown to the driver when you enter through the front door.
 We recommend arriving 20 minutes in advance, as the lines can be long!

 Antique Egged buses from the Egged Bus Museum in Holon.
 Photo credit: © Dmitry Mishin

 Getting from Tel Aviv to Eilat with a Rental Car

-It’s relatively simple and not particularly expensive to rent a car in Israel, if you want to drive.
-Both Ben Gurion airport and Tel Aviv have a number of car rental businesses, including Eldan, Hertz, Tamar and Shlomo Sixt.
-Just bring your passport and driver’s licence and you should be issued with a vehicle within 30-45 minutes.
+It’s relatively simple and not particularly expensive to rent a car in Israel if you want to drive.
+Both Ben Gurion airport and Tel Aviv have a number of car rental businesses, including Eldan, Hertz, Tamar, and Shlomo Sixt.
+Just bring your passport and driver’s license and you should be issued with a vehicle within 30-45 minutes.

-The journey from the country’s centre to the far south will take between four to five hours (depending on your speed and if you stop for a coffee break in Mitzpe Ramon, where you can admire the views of the crater and even pop in on the Artist’s Quarter or, if you’re with young kids, the Alpaca Farm).
+The journey from the country’s center to the far south will take between four to five hours (depending on your speed and if you stop for a coffee break in Mitzpe Ramon, where you can admire the views of the crater and even pop in on the Artist’s Quarter or if you’re with young kids, the Alpaca Farm).

 Sunset in Eilat area.
 Photo credit: © Oksana Mats